 Back in May 2017, The Economist declared that data had surpassed oil to become the world’s most valuable resource.
 And there has never been more data available for those in the agricultural sector than there is today.

 At Tillable, we know from experience that increased data collection and transparency helps reinforce the value of agricultural land and its potential.
-We believe that data is empowering for farmers and for farmland owners.
+We believe that yield data is empowering for farmers and for farmland owners.

 And we’re not alone.
 Global trends in agtech investment have been positive for years.
 In early 2019, John Campbell wrote that “since 2014, 282 agtech companies have raised $5.5 billion of private capital across 481 transactions in the U.S. and Canada.”
 If data is the new oil, plenty of companies are drilling.
 But what can all this new data do for farmers and farmland owners?

 While yield data remains a vital piece of information for farmers and landowners to exchange as part of the farmland rental process, there’s much to learn from other data points and the new agricultural data collection methods that software has brought to the market.
 Here’s what you need to know about data collection to help you get the most out of your farmland rental operation.

 As a farmer, you need to have crop yield data to determine your gross revenue.
 This number will likely impact the rental price per acre, making it key information for you and your landlord.
 For this reason, most leases moving into 2020 and beyond should include a data reporting requirement.

 In the past, grain elevator receipts have been the standard for sharing yield numbers.
 Better tech and smarter tools will make this process more formal than simply having your farming share a number over the telephone.
 The right partner—farmer or landlord—will be onboard to share this data in the simplest way possible.
 Today, that’s automated data delivery.

 If you’re considering putting a bid on a new piece of land, you’ll want to know how it has performed previously to ascertain if it has the potential you’re looking to add to your operations.